Medicare Part A

 The original Medicare Plan (Medicare Part A) provides hospital insurance to people 65 or over and those who meet special criteria and runs on a fee-for-service basis.
 Doctors are also limited as to what they can charge you for their services.
 As long as you or your spouse paid your Medicare taxes while you were working, you normally will not have to pay a monthly premium for Part A coverage.
 Most individuals are automatically enrolled in Part A, however, if you aren’t getting Social Security or RRB benefits (for example because you are still working) you may need to sign up for Part A. You also have the option of adding Part B and Part D.

-Even if you did not pay Medicare taxes before retirement, you can still buy Part A if you are over 65 years old and meet US citizenship and residency requirements, or if you are under 65, disabled, and lost your premium-free Part A coverage because you went back to work.
+Even if you did not pay Medicare taxes before retirement, you can still buy Part A if you are over 65 years old and meet US citizenship and residency requirements, or if you are under 65, disabled, and lost your Part A coverage because you went back to work.
 Original Medicare does not require you to buy Part B, but you will be assessed a late penalty if you do not take it when it becomes available.
 If you have limited income, your state may provide financial assistance for your Part A and B coverage.

 Medicare hospital insurance includes a variety of medically-necessary services, like hospital stays (a minimum of 3 days), so long as you do not need long term or custodial care.
 Part A consists of semi-private rooms, hospital services and supplies, the doctor, emergency room services, and drugs that you are prescribed for your treatment.
 Hospital services like anesthesia, chemotherapy, and inpatient dialysis are covered by Part A as long as they are deemed medically necessary.
 Personal care items and private rooms are not covered by Medicare Part A.